 ALTERNATIVE EDUCATION PATHWAYS:

-Holyoke Public Schools were awarded $50,000 from the Massachusetts Department of Elementary and Secondary Education to support out-of school time academic support and enrichment programming at Kelly Full Service Community School.
+Holyoke Public Schools were awarded more than $400,000 from the Massachusetts Department of Elementary and Secondary Education to support out-of school time academic support and enrichment programming at schools across our district.

 MASSACHUSETTS CULTURAL COUNCIL: